 If there was ever a time to remove all the fluff from your marketing communication, it’s now.
 Be honest and get to the point – fast.
 Whether it’s with employees or patients, define your message, update it as needed, but do not lie about what’s going on.

-According to CEO Magazine, honesty is considered to be the single most important leadership value, and if you aren’t truthful in your communications here, it will come back to haunt you.
+According to CEO Magazine, honesty is considered to be the single most important leadership value.
+If you aren’t truthful in your communications here, it will come back to haunt you.

 How can you be intentional about what you want to say and how you want to say it?
 Practice.